 If you are flying in, we recommend going through Spokane (GEG) or Pullman WA (PUW).
 From Spokane, it is a 90 minute drive to Pullman.
-If you don't want to rent your own car, we may be able to arrange rides and car-pooling to Pullman.
+If you don't want to rent a car, fly to Pullman and take Uber or Lyft to the hotel.
 If you decide to drive from the Seattle area, expect a 4.5 hr drive.
-Please be in Pullman, WA no later than 3PM on May 19th or June 14th and meet us at the Coast Hilltop Inn.
+Please be in Pullman, WA no later than 3PM on June 6th and meet us at the Coast Hilltop Inn.

 Lodging is not included in the workshop fee so you have the option of staying wherever you like.
 The group will be based at Coast Hilltop Inn where we have a block of rooms reserved for our guests.
 Give them a call at (509) 332-0928 and mention Action Photo Tours to take advantage of our group rate.
-We will have water available while we are on the road but you will be responsible for all of your meals.
+Please note that meals, beverages, and snacks are not included in the workshop fee.

 Our goal is to maximize your photography while you are here.
 This can mean long days and not a lot of sleep.
 We will utilize the middle of the day for rest breaks and post-processing sessions.